Does Your Renters Insurance Cover Roommates?

 Renters insurance helps cover you and your personal property against things like theft, fire, vandalism and injuries someone might sustain in your home.
 These are what the industry refers to as “named perils.”

 Your policy may come in handy in a wide variety of situations—if a ceiling leak ruins your furniture; if a kitchen fire destroys your clothes and laptop; or if a friend breaks their leg during an apartment dance party.
-If you want to dive deeper into what exactly is covered, check out this post.
+Dive deeper into what renters insurance is, if you’re interested.

 BTW, even though renters insurance isn’t legally required, some landlords will ask you to show proof of your renters policy before you sign your lease.